NavigoLearn/RoadmapsMarkdown/web/frontend/svelte/Svelte.md

 ## Description

-This roadmap outlines the essential concepts and key technologies you need to effectively use Svelte JS.
-It will help you learn the principles of front-end web development with this innovative JavaScript framework, including its unique reactive programming and state management principles.
+This roadmap outlines essential concepts you need to effectively use Svelte.
+Learn the principles of front-end web development with this innovative JavaScript framework, including its unique reactive programming and state management principles.

 ## Essential Prerequisites

 * Basics of computer science